-To learn more, Smart Business turned to Douglas Garland, M.D., orthopedic surgeon and the medical director of MemorialCare Joint Replacement Center at Long Beach Memorial, which has received many accolades for its achievements, including being listed among America’s Best Orthopedics Programs in U.S. News & World Report.
+To learn more, Smart Business turned to Douglas Garland, M.D., orthopedic surgeon and the medical director of MemorialCare Joint Replacement Center at Long Beach Medical Center, which has received many accolades for its achievements, including being listed among America’s Best Orthopedics Programs in U.S. News & World Report.

 What’s new in the fields of orthopedics and joint replacement?

 Some of the greatest advancements that have taken place in orthopedic medicine have occurred in joint replacement procedures, particularly for the hips, knees and shoulders.
 The strides in replacing these joints are restoring individuals to greater mobility — with little to no pain.
 Surgeries are less invasive, and advanced prostheses more durable and longer lasting.